Fidelity of Interpretability Methods and Perturbation Artifacts in Neural Networks: Appendix

 We apply the proposed method of calculating fidelity and estimating artifacts to four importance estimators.
-The estimators $\mathbf e$ under comparison are: \begin{itemize} \item \textbf{Vanilla gradient (VG)} \cite{baehrens2010explain, Simonyan2014}: Gradients of the class score $S_c$ with respect to input pixels $x_i$
+The estimators under comparison are: \begin{itemize} \item \textbf{Vanilla gradient (VG)} \citep{baehrens2010explain, Simonyan2014}: Gradients of the class score $S_c$\footnote{The class score $S_c$ is the activation of the neuron in the prediction vector that corresponds to the class $c$} with respect to input pixels $x$